LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-21-DoNotRageQuit.md

 Stuff anyone can learn but not everyone does.
 I feel if I hadn't learned this I would not have paid attention to my own debts.
 I learned about the 7% indexation increase our government imposed this year on college loans which meant I would have to pay $720 on top of my current debt.
 I paid off the debt and the money came through just a day before indexation kicked in.
 Phew!

-Eventually after putting up a few dozen resumes, a recruiter gave me an opportunity at a national telecommunication company/ISP which had outsourced it's services to a foreign IT firm that was all about minimizing costs.
+Eventually, after putting up a few dozen resumes, a recruiter gave me an opportunity at a national telecommunication company/ISP which had outsourced it's services to a foreign IT firm that was all about minimizing costs.

 To be fair though, they gave you free health insurance, great feedback, positive reinforcement and I made absolute full use of that.